-Our due diligence and audit programmes continued in FY24.
+Our due diligence and audit programmes continued in FY25.
 We conducted due diligence on new higher risk suppliers prior to their onboarding.
-We also completed a programme of annual monitoring for high risk suppliers in China, to include our stevia growers in China, and included reviewing all of QHT's Tier 1 suppliers.
+We also completed a our annual programme monitoring for high risk suppliers in China, to include our stevia growers in China and suppliers at QHT..